yamitarek/silk/Journal of the Audio Engineering Society  (JAES) template/silkdocu-gfm.md

----
-bibliography:
-- aes2e.bib
-title: SILK.
+# SILK.
 Building a synth plugin in Faust
----

-# INTRODUCTION
+## Introduction

 Synth plugins are used for synthesizing sounds with the help of oscillators, different waveforms, filters, modulation and other tools.